linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### Connect to a Bluetooth Device

 1. On the homepage of Control Center, click ![bluetooth_normal](icon/bluetooth_normal.svg).
-2. Switch on **Bluetooth** to turn on Bluetooth.
-3. The system will scan the nearby devices automatically and list them in **Other Devices**.
+2. Switch on **Bluetooth**.
+The system will scan the nearby devices automatically and list them in **Other Devices**.
 4. Click the device you want to connect, and input the PIN code if required.
-5. After pairing successfully, the device will be connected and added to **My Device** list.
+After pairing successfully, the device will be connected automatically.
+4. After that, the Bluetooth device will be added to **My Device** list.
-6. In the list, click the device, you can **Disconnect** the device, or change its name.
+5. In the list, click the device, you can **Disconnect** the device, or change its name.

 ### Date and Time
 Set your timezone properly to have correct date and time.
 You can also change them manually.